• Skip to main content

 4. Notes

 Object suggestions include toy animals, dolls, and blocks.
-Other household items that case interesting shadows (think jars, candleholders, utensils) may provide a fun introduction into creating abstract art.
+Other household items that cast interesting shadows (think jars, candleholders, utensils) may provide a fun introduction into creating abstract art.

 Exquisite Corpse

-Yep, this funny drawing game with the funny name is the perfect drawing activity for tweens.
+Yep, this funny drawing game with the funny name is the perfect drawing activity for creative tweens, especially those with a love for absurdity!
 It can be done solo or with friends for twice the giggles.

 Melted Crayon Drawing